averyfreeman/Arch-Router-Laptop/README.md

 - `firewalld` + `networkd` are leveraged for basic filtering and `NAT` (`masquerade`).
 - `hostapd` for `Intel AX201` wireless access point.

+Update 20240730:
+---
+- Forgot to mention `dnsmasq` - I've added my `dnsmasq.conf` for an example
+  - dhcp reservations to assign clients to certain addresses via MAC
+  - `/etc/hosts` is respository that defines all local hostnames
+  - `expand-hosts` option appends domain name to local dns resolution

+Known not working:
+---
+- `dnssec` option causes `dnsmasq.service` to fail.
+Not sure exactly why, but guessing Arch package built without `dnssec` support.
+- Possible workaround:  Use `systemd-resolved` for forwarders

 Was really easy to set up and has been surprisingly more reliable than I ever imagined, working without issue since June of 2023.
 Not bad for a rolling distro.

 ### Snapper settings: